 In addition to JSafe, Rabbi Dratch was involved in combatting abuse a member of the Leadership Council of the FaithTrust Institute, Seattle, WA, and is featured on a number of its training videos on issues of abuse in religious communities.
 He was a member of the Clergy Task Force of Jewish Women International and a member of the Editorial Board of the Journal of Abuse and Religion.

 He served as Camp Rabbi at Camp Morasha and was a member of the Board of the American Friends of Nishmat.
 Rabbi Dratch served as the Orthodox Union's "Webbe Rebbe," answering “Ask the Rabbi” questions posed through their website.
 He has published many articles in scholarly, rabbinic and popular journals in English and Hebrew.
 Many articles are available on the Resource page of www.JSafe.org

 Rabbi Dratch is a graduate of Yeshiva University (1979), its Ferkauf Graduate School (Jewish Education), Rabbi Isaac Elchanan Theological Seminary (semicha) (1982), and Wurzweiler School of Social Work (MSW).
-He is married to Sara Lamm Dratch and is the proud father of four children, a daughter and college age triplets.
+He was married to Sara Lamm Dratch z"l and is the proud father of four children, a daughter and college age triplets.